patriciavalentine/patriciavalentine/README.md

 Currently, I’m seeking Data Analytics roles to advance my career, so please feel free to contact me via [email](patriciavalentinedanga@gmail.com) or connect with me on [LinkedIn](https://LinkedIn.com/in/patricia-valentine-danga/).

 I also encourage you to explore my repositories and projects on this GitHub profile.
-And should you have any questions or opportunities for collaboration, don’t hesitate to reach out.
+Should you have any questions or opportunities for collaboration, don’t hesitate to reach out.

 ### Thank you 🥰 !